Sensei-911/Yui/README.md

 I do not support or encourage self hosting of this bot.
 The code is here for learning and transparency purposes.

-As long as you follow the license, i don't care if you host your own version of Yui.
-However, i will not be taking the time to help set it up.
+As long as you follow the license, whatever you do i don't care.
+However, i do not take any responsibility.